Mills 169 (A26)

 On Blackboard, you will find weekly learning modules for the whole semester.
 Each weekly learning module contains a question asking for your interpretation.
 Some of the questions are quite broad and can be answered many different ways.
 There are no right answers.
 They are not tests.
 The readings help you to think deeply about these questions and come up with your own ideas about them.

 You write this and submit it online each week by Sunday at 11:59 p.m.
 Your tutor will send a weekly email giving you a sense of how everyone answered the question.

-The main essay of the class is due on September 7 by 4:00 p.m. on Blackboard/Turnitin.
+The main essay of the class is due on Friday of Week 7 by 4:00 p.m. on Blackboard/Turnitin.
 (No hard copies are needed.)